 One Saturday evening, Mary and I went on a date to see a movie at the 4th Avenue Theater in downtown Anchorage, Alaska.
 Once inside, we entered the auditorium on the right side and found two empty seats in about the 6th row.
 Mary walked in front of me as we headed for our seats, just on the other side of a man and woman.
 Mary took her seat and I took the seat next to the woman.

 About 5 minutes before the movie was to begin, I got up to head to the concession stand -

-Suddenly I stepped on a blob of buttery popcorn and my left foot slid violently next to my right foot, sending my legs under the seat right in front of the woman.
-As I fell, my left hand landed right smack dab in the middle of the woman's abdomen.
+Suddenly, I stepped on a blob of buttery popcorn and my left foot slid violently next to my right foot, sending my legs under the seat directly in front of the woman.
+As I fell, my left hand landed smack dab in the middle of the woman's abdomen.

 As I walked back into the auditorium I froze up.
 I couldn't bring myself to return to my seat, so I just stood there trying to get Mary's attention by loudly whispering “ppppsssttt - Mary - ppppsssttt.”
 She finally heard me, turned around to see me and I motioned for her to come to where I was standing.

 We then walked across the theater to the opposite side where we found 2 new seats.
 I quickly checked the floor before sitting down, and as soon as we took our seats, Mary and I began snickering like a couple of 7-year-old kids.

 I have often thought about that most embarrassing incident in the 4th Avenue Theater.

 And I wonder if somewhere out there is a man or woman walking around with my hand print on their face – sorry about that.